AndrewBohler/boids/README.md

 python boids.py
 ```

-If you are using zsh and have the hook for pyenv enabled then the `.python-version` file should tell pyenv to use the right python version automatically when you cd into the `boids` folder
+If you are using zsh and have the hook for pyenv enabled then the `.python-version` file should tell pyenv to use the right python version and environment automatically when you cd into the `boids` folder